olurin/spreadsheet-functions/README.md

 if err != nil {
 	fmt.Println(err.Error())
-	// Common Errors
+	// Common Errors could be either

-	// "#VALUE! - Occurred because the supplied value of k is non-numeric" or
+	// "#VALUE! - Occurred because the supplied value of k is non-numeric"
+	// or
-	// "#NUM!   - Occurred because the supplied value of k is less than 0 or greater than 100 or the array is empty return
+	// "#NUM!   - Occurred because the supplied value of k is less than 0 or greater than 100 or the array is empty

+	return
 }